openSUSE/heroes-salt/README.md

 On the other side, we do not want to block anyone from being productive.
 So here are the general rules:

+* **Always use merge requests.**
-Always use merge requests.
-We allow to merge those requests on your own - but we want to make use of the benefits of merge requests (notifications, tests, visibility).
+* We allow to merge those requests on your own - but we want to make use of the benefits of merge requests (notifications, tests, visibility).

-Merge requests, that require a submit request and review:
+Merge requests that **require a review**:
-* changes, that might affect a bigger amount of machines - especially, if this affects machines maintained by others
+* changes that might affect a bigger amount of machines - especially, if this affects machines maintained by others
-* potentially dangerous stuff, that might break existing setups
+* potentially dangerous stuff that might break existing setups

-Merge requests, that could be self-merged:
+Merge requests, that **could be self-merged**:
 * emergency updates fixing something that is already broken (think about a new Gateway IP as example)
-* typos
+* typo fixes (includes whitespace fixes)
 * stuff that is interesting only for machines that the requester maintains
-* stuff that nobody was able to review for more than 2 months
+* stuff that nobody was able to review for more than one week

+This README.md file should be reviewed every quarter during a Heroes Meeting.